-Despite finishing the 2007-08 season with a 5-18, the Broncos made vast improvements both individually and as a team.
-Seniors Davoudi and McBride teamed up to become a threat in every doubles match, while freshman Pham stepped up and contributed points in singles and doubles right from the start.
+Despite finishing the 2007-08 season with a 5-18 record, the Broncos made vast improvements both individually and as a team.
+Seniors Myra Davoudi and Lindsay McBride teamed up to become a threat in every doubles match, while freshman Carmen Pham stepped up and contributed points in singles and doubles right from the start.
 Davoudi, McBride and Pham each earned All-WCC Honorable Mention honors in singles while Davoudi and McBride earned All-WCC Honorable Mention honors in doubles — the pair went 10-5 overall and 5-0 in conference regular season matches.

-Santa Clara made out with a number of big wins during Cabell's interim period as head coach in 2006-07.
-In the beginning of women's dual action, the Broncos defeated then-No. 22 UC Santa Cruz, 6-1.
-Later in February, the Broncos dominated the San Jose State Spartans in a Rivalry Series match, 6-1.
+Santa Clara recorded a number of big wins during Cabell's interim period as head coach in 2006-07.
+In the beginning of women's dual action, the Broncos defeated then-No. 22 UC Santa Cruz 6-1.
+Later in February, the Broncos dominated San Jose State in a Rivalry Series match 6-1.
 Nearing the end of the regular season, the team fell in a WCC road match against Portland but faced the Pilots again in the WCC Championships and came out with a clutch win, 4-3, to put the Broncos in position for fifth place.
-While at the conference championships, Pham prevented a sweep by then-No. 18 Pepperdine in the first round match-up as she defeated Anete Bandere at the No. 4 spot (6-3, 6-2).
-It was the first time since 1995 that a Bronco won a singles match against the Waves.
+While at the conference championships, Pham prevented a sweep by then-No. 18 Pepperdine in the first round matchup as she defeated Anete Bandere at the No. 4 spot (6-3, 6-2).
+It was the first time since 1995 that a Bronco had won a singles match against the Waves.